-Customer service operations that aren't running well can seriously affect your company's bottom line.
+Customer support operations that aren't running well can seriously affect your company's bottom line.
 The most obvious reason is that unhappy customers will take their business elsewhere.

 Additional factors that can increase the cost of hiring and training new employees include high employee turnover rates and a lack of organized training programs.
 Long wait times and inconsistent responses can also increase the cost of customer acquisition because it is harder to bring in new clients and keep hold of existing ones.

-In the end, a poor customer service operation can result in dwindling client loyalty, declining sales, and rising expenses, all of which can harm your company's financial standing.
+In the end, a poor customer support operation can result in dwindling client loyalty, declining sales, and rising expenses, all of which can harm your company's financial standing.

 What are some of the obvious indicators that your support operations aren't performing as well as they should?